Vukasin32/Features-Kidney-Stone/README.md

 patients with and without kidney stones.

 Details about my work on this topic are descriped in paper "Izdvajanje obeležja na segmentiranim
 kalkulozama u bubrezima" which can be found in file ABS_projekat.pdf of this repository.
-This work has been written by menthorship of proffesor PhD Milica Janković as student project on course "Analisys of biomedical image".
+This work has been written by mentorship of professor PhD Milica Janković as student project on course "Analysis of biomedical image".

 Technologies that were used:
 - LifeX software